 The T-Bone steak is a giant cut of steak – enough for 2 people or a very hungry person.
 This cut combines a New York Strip and delicate filet mignon separated by a T-shaped bone in the middle – hence the nickname T-bone.
 It’s packed full of great beefy flavor and has a perfect tenderness.

-To sous vide a porterhouse, the perfect sous vide temperature comes at 131ºF / 55ºC for 2 hours for a juicy medium rare center that is still pink.
+For a Porterhouse, the perfect sous vide cooking temperature is 131ºF / 55ºC for 2 hours for a juicy medium rare center that is still pink.

 Prime Rib Steak